grpc/grpc.io/content/en/docs/what-is-grpc/introduction.md

 gRPC uses `protoc` with a special gRPC plugin to generate code from your proto file: you get generated gRPC client and server code, as well as the regular protocol buffer code for populating, serializing, and retrieving your message types.
-You'll see an example of this below.

 To learn more about protocol buffers, including how to install `protoc` with the gRPC plugin in your chosen language, see the [protocol buffers documentation][protocol buffers].

 ## Protocol buffer versions